 I let the paint dry for a few hours, with portable fans scattered everywhere, hoping it would be dry enough to tip toe in to make dinner.
 It was dry in time thank goodness!
 Afraid of the dogs and kids running across the newly primed floor before it had completely cured, I laid old bed sheets all over the floor.
 We stayed out of the room as much as possible.

 On day two I began my day by removing the sheets and giving the primed floor a quick sweeping to make sure no dog hair ended up in my paint.
-Then I began cutting in around the edges with the porch and floor paint.
+Then I began cutting in around the edges with the floor paint.

-After I was finished with the floor paint tinted to Valspar’s “Western Brown” my floor looked like this….
+After I was finished with the floor paint tinted to a delicious chocolate brown my floor looked like this….

 This time I had the fans running for hours and when it came time to sneak in and make dinner the floors still felt slightly tacky.
 YIKES.
 It was rainy and humid outside but I had the heat on to keep the humidity out as much as possible.
 I placed the bed sheets back down on the floor and hoped for the best.